-The views expressed here are my own, not those of my employers.
+The views expressed here are my own, not those of my employers or people who provided feedback.

 Summary

-- 28.7 times my estimate for the (marginal) cost-effectiveness of corporate campaigns for chicken welfare, such as the one supported by The Humane League (THL).
+- 412 and 173 times my estimate for the (marginal) cost-effectiveness of corporate campaigns, such as the one supported by The Humane League (THL).

 - I calculate helping shrimps slaughtered via air asphyxiation is 21.0 times as cost-effective as helping those slaughtered via ice slurry.